paulscherrerinstitute/cam_server/README.md

     - If defined, provides list of names of fields requested in the pipeline output stream (any other not listed is removed).
 - **exclude** (Default _None_):
     - If defined, provides list of names of fields to be removed from the pipeline output stream.
+- **camera_timeout** (Default _10.0_):
+    - If no message received in camera_timeout seconds, pipeline attempts to reconnect to the camera stream.
+If reconnection is not possible, the pipeline will stop.
+      If null or non positive then the timeout handling is disabled.

 #### Example
 ```json